ibexa/documentation-developer/docs/getting_started/install_ez_platform.md

 ## Prepare installation for production

-Installation for production is only supported on Linux.
-You should use Mac OS or Windows for development only.

 To use eZ Platform with an HTTP server, you need to [set up directory permissions](#set-up-permissions) and [prepare a virtual host](#set-up-virtual-host).

 ### Set up permissions